 Clean and Put Away Sprinklers and Hoses

-The first thing we pick up and put away in our garden are all the parts to our Dan Microsystem.
+The first thing we pick up and put away in our garden are all the parts of our Dan Microsystem.
 It has many individual pieces that can easily break if we’re trying to move around and clear things out, so it’s best to have it up and out of the way.

-We don’t just put them away dirty, but we hose them off and make sure they’re emptied of all water before putting into the shed for the winter.
+We don’t just put them away dirty, but we hose them off and make sure they’re emptied of all water before putting them into the shed for the winter.

 After the delicate pieces are all put away, we empty our hoses and wrap them up to get out of the weather for winter storage.